Peruvian Quinoa Soup // Sopa de Quinua Peruana

 I have taken many a trip to the mountains of Lima.
 The mountains here are not hills, they are truly mountains.
 High up in elevation with different vegetation also seems to cause people to follow a different diet.
 There are many seeds, grains and vegetables consumed in the mountains which don’t find their way into stomachs of those in Lima very often.

 Given that, the high elevation also causes an incredible amount of frio – cold.
 Cold that is nearly unbearable.
 For that reason, days often start with soup and end with soup.
-It provides an excellent way to warm up as well as fill up.
-This soup is something that was serve in many street-side ”Menus.”
+It provides an excellent way to warm up, as well as fill up.
+This soup is something that was serve in many street-side “Menus.”
 The Menu always offers an Entrada, Segundo & Refresco – an appetizer, main dish and beverage.
-In the mountains, this particular soup was served as the entrada.
+In the mountains, this particular Quinoa Soup was served as the entrada.

-I am not sure if this soup was first created due to the combination of vegetables available in the market that day.
-I have had this with a variety of vegetables in place of these, such as peas, cabbage and flavored with ginger.
+I am not sure if this Quinoa Soup was first created due to the combination of vegetables available in the market that day or if this same combination is widely used.
+I have had this with a variety of vegetables in place of these, such as peas, cabbage, and flavored with ginger.
 Should you want to use different vegetables or change the beef for chicken, please feel free.
 This is essentially an “outline” for creation.

 As with any good soup, don’t forget to serve this with canchita and aji!